-When it comes to engaging your target audience, video is the perfect medium.
-Today’s consumers are busier than ever, constantly on the go and with more demands on their time and attention than ever.
+When it comes to engaging your target audience, video is the perfect medium for a locked down world.
+Today’s consumers are often stuck at home, and desperate for more media to consume - with video at the top of the list.
 It’s easy to consume, enjoyable to watch and can convey a lot of information in a short space of time.
 What’s more, your target audience is actively seeking it out — 54% of consumers want to see more video content from brands and businesses they support.

 Video allows businesses to use the conventions of video storytelling to help viewers make a personal connection with their brand.
 But brand storytelling is even more effective when people know that it’s your brand.
 Here are some tips to create brand consistency with video campaigns.